FindMySchool LogoFindMySchool

 Best suited to families who want a Church of England ethos embedded into daily life, value clear routines, and are prepared to navigate a competitive admissions process with additional faith-based paperwork.

 Yes, it is widely regarded as a strong option locally.
-Recent outcomes show 90.33% meeting the expected standard in reading, writing and mathematics at Key Stage 2, well above England averages, and the school sits in the top 10% of primaries in England in FindMySchool’s ranking.
+Recent outcomes show 80% meeting the expected standard in reading, writing and mathematics at Key Stage 2, with 30% reaching the higher standard.
+The school ranks 618th out of 14,978 schools in England for primary academic outcomes in FindMySchool's ranking.
 The most recent published Ofsted inspection report (May 2022) confirms the school continues to be Good.

 Reception applications are made through the Pan-London eAdmissions process.
 The school states the portal opens on 1 September 2025 and usually closes around 15 January 2026 for September 2026 entry.